 Coccydynia is tailbone pain at the bottom of the spine, an area called the coccyx.
 The pain can be caused by a fall, childbirth, excessive sitting, or a tumor.
 Diagnosis involves ruling out other conditions that cause pain near the coccyx.
 A coccyx injury may take weeks to months to heal.
 Most patients recover by sitting on a shaped cushion, physical therapy, and steroid joint injections.

 As you age, the spine begins to show signs of wear and tear as the discs dry out and shrink.
 These age-related changes can lead to arthritis, disc herniation, or stenosis.
 Pressure on the spinal nerves may cause pain.
 Physical therapy, self-care, medication, and spinal injections are used to manage symptoms.
 Surgery may be an option if the pain is chronic.

 Facet joint syndrome is an arthritis-like condition of the spine that can be a significant source of back and neck pain.
-It is caused by degenerative changes to the joints between the spine bones.
 The cartilage inside the facet joint can break down and become inflamed, triggering pain signals in nearby nerve endings.
 Medication, physical therapy, joint injections, nerve blocks, and nerve ablations may be used to manage symptoms.